ktorio/ktor-documentation/topics/server-routing-organization.md

 ## Group by feature or domain {id="group_by_feature"}

 As your application grows, grouping by domain or feature becomes more scalable.
-Each feature gets its own package containing routes and related logic such as DTOs, services, and business rules:

 ```generic
 routes/